RooHTaylor/PHP-Course/Introduction to PHP.md

 ## Data Types ##

-You’ve already heard me talk a little about integers and Strings, and it’s time we talked about what those terms mean.
+You've already heard me talk a little about integers and Strings, and it's time we talked about what those terms mean.

 ### Integers ###